-Domain diversity is an interesting metric as it measures the number of different domain that appear in the top ten search results for any keyword.
+Domain diversity is an interesting metric as it measures the number of different domains that appear in the top ten search results for any keyword.
 The greater the diversity the better the choice for the end user, so in an ideal world you would expect one entry for each website that can provide a suitable result for the search term entered.
-Of course in reality you often find more than one result for some of the big companies like EBay and Amazon and Google are trying, so it says, to work towards reducing this.
+Of course, in reality, you often find more than one result for some of the big companies like eBay and Amazon and Google are trying, so it says, to work towards reducing this.

 But its rhetoric is not being matched by its actions as the graph below, taken from Mozcast demonstrated quite clearly.

 Over the last 90 days the diversity of the index has dropped significantly, and whilst the scale shows this only a 2% drop it is significant because it is a noticeable drop and a sustained trend.
 More importantly, it is exactly the opposite of what we are told publicly that they are trying to achieve.